Far Cry 4: Setting and characters

 One of the game's most critically acclaimed characters is its major antagonist Pagan Min, a foreign interloper who usurps the rule of Kyrat by its royal family and names himself after the historical Burmese king within series lore.
 The team hoped that players would be "shocked, amazed and intrigued" by him in every encounter.
 Min has a complex relationship with the playable character, Ghale, as the team wanted players to guess Min's intentions and add a layer of mystery to him.
 The team originally hoped to have a villain that had a "punk-rock mentality", but the idea was abandoned as the team thought that the concept was not original.
-The pink costume Min wears throughout the game was inspired by Beat Takeshi, a character from Brothers, and Kakihara, a character from Ichi the Killer.
+The pink costume Min wears throughout the game was inspired by Beat Takeshi, a character from Brother, and Kakihara, a character from Ichi the Killer.
 Min is designed to be sadistic yet confident, and the team hired Troy Baker to provide the voice for Min, as they thought that Baker's voice is charismatic enough to suit Min.
 According to Baker, Ubisoft gave him a script for the audition but he chose not to follow it, and instead decided to threaten to cut off the face of an assistant using Min's tone.
 The interviewer was very pleased with Baker's performance and decided to sign him for the job.
 As for Ghale, he was designed to be "thin", and his backstory was designed to be revealed as players progressed through the game's story.
 According to the game's narrative director, Mark Thompson, Ghale learns the history and culture of Kyrat along with players.
 The developers also hoped that Ghale could be an accessible character for players.

 In hindsight, the team considered the story of Far Cry 3 "great", even though they thought that it was separated from the game's world.
-In order to increase players' agency and make the story to feel more connected to the world for players, the team introduced a branching storyline which required players to make choices that would lead to different results and alter the game's ending.
+In order to increase players' agency and make the story feel more connected to the world for players, the team introduced a branching storyline that required players to make choices that would lead to different results and alter the game's ending.
 The team hoped that by adding choices, they could add additional depth and meaning to the game's campaign.
 Thompson added that they twisted the story of Far Cry 3 for Far Cry 4, and made outsiders the villains instead of the heroes.
 The team considered it a "risk", but they wanted to try something different.